-A whistleblower may sue on behalf of the government when they witness fraud, waste, and abuse in government programs, and may be eligible to receive a portion of any money recovered by the government, up to 30 percent, as a whistleblower reward.
-There are also whistleblower protection provisions in place to assist whistleblowers who may face retaliation as a result of reporting wrongdoing.
+Whistleblowers may sue on behalf of the government when they witness fraud, waste, and abuse that affects a government-funded agency or program.
+Whistleblowers whose cases lead to a settlement or judgment against the defendant are eligible to receive a portion of the government’s total recovery, up to 30 percent, as a whistleblower reward.
+There are also whistleblower protection provisions in place to assist whistleblowers who face retaliation as a result of reporting wrongdoing.

 Although False Claims Act recoveries have gone down each year under the Trump Administration ($3.7 billion in 2017 and $2.8 billion in 2018), the False Claims Act remains one of the government’s best fraud-busting weapons.
 That’s because it allows private individuals to act as the government’s eyes and ears, calling out fraud, waste, abuse, and other wrongdoing that otherwise likely would go undetected.

 Most False Claims Act cases involve fraud aimed at cheating Medicare, Medicaid, and other government health care programs.
 Pharmaceutical corporations, medical device companies, hospitals, nursing homes, laboratories, and physicians are some of the False Claims Act violators that most often defraud government health care programs for profit.

 Apart from the health care industry, the False Claims Act also empowers private parties to sue on behalf of the government across a broad spectrum of other industries, including aerospace, defense contractors, the nuclear power industry, and manufacturers that cheat U.S. Customs by misclassifying imports to avoid paying import duties, to name a few.